Purple Sweet Potato Pie Recipe

 To pre-bake the crust, Monique placed parchment paper inside the crust and filled it with white sugar.
 This holds the crust in place and you can also re-use the sugar.
 She also covered the edges of the crust with aluminum foil.

-While the crust is baking, Monique prepared the Purple Sweet Potato Pie filling.
+While the crust was baking, Monique prepared the purple sweet potato pie filling.
 It is so easy.
-Just load the blender with the ingredients and blend!
+You do need to pre-bake the purple sweet potatoes first.
+Then, just load the blender with the ingredients and blend!

 Have you ever made anything in your kitchen that looked like this?
 Isn’t the color amazing?